soft7it/Python/README.md

 # Python Briliant
-For flocharting extension in VS code - Draw.io Integratio
+For flocharting extension in VS code - Draw.io Integratio - for diagram code Python.